jesmak/package-tracker-card/README.md

 ## How to install

+### With HACS

+1. Add this repository to HACS custom repositories
+2. Search for package-tracker-card in HACS and install
+3. Refresh your browser

 ### Manually

 1. Download package-tracker-card.js from latest release and copy it to config/www folder on your Home Assistant installation.